sorbayhq/sorbay/README.md

 # About

 Sorbay is an Open Source alternative to Loom.
 It allows you to quickly create and share screen- and camera recordings.
-The project consists of two parts: The backend service to store, organize and share recordings (this project) and a [client](https://github.com/sorbayhq/sorbay-client) for Windows, macOS and Linux to do the actual recordings.
+The project comes in two parts: The backend service to store, organize and share recordings (this project) and a [client](https://github.com/sorbayhq/sorbay-client) for Windows, macOS and Linux to do the actual recordings.